 If you’re in the mood to try a new and very good chocolate chip cookie recipe, I have one to recommend.
-It’s the new “Vanilla-Rich Chocolate Chip Cookies” recipe from McCormick.
+It’s the “Vanilla-Rich Chocolate Chip Cookies” recipe from the back of the McCormick brand vanilla extract box.

-Fuzz made these cookies herself and was so happy to see they came out picture perfect.
-With lots of folds and crinkles, the cookies are close to what you’d find at a bakery.
+Fuzz made these cookies herself and was very pleased with herself when they came out picture perfect.
+With lots of folds and wrinkles, the cookies are close to what you’d find at a bakery.
 Next time we might play around with types of flour and swap out some of the all-purpose for a little wheat, but other than that I’d do everything the same.
 Here’s the recipe as we made it and here’s the original version.
 We made ours slightly larger so the cook time is also a little longer.

 Fuzz’s Half-Batch Vanilla-Rich Chocolate Chip Cookies